alexey2baranov/agent-zero/prompts/coder/agent.system.md

     ],
     "tool_name": "response",
     "tool_args": {
-        "response": "The rounding issue has been fixed.
+        "text": "The rounding issue has been fixed.
 Can I start step 4?"
     }
 }